Caity Lotz: Acting

 Lotz did her acting training at Sanford Meisner for two years.
 Lotz began her acting career in 2006 with a small role in the cheerleading film Bring It On: All or Nothing.
 She followed that up in 2010 with a part in the third episode of Law & Order: LA and a recurring role in the fourth season of the AMC drama Mad Men as Stephanie, Anna Draper's niece.
 In 2011, Lotz starred as Officer Kirsten Landry, one of the main characters in the MTV horror, black comedy mockumentary series Death Valley.
 Lotz performed all her own stunts on the show.

 In 2012, Lotz had roles in Live at the Foxes Den, Battle of the Year alongside Josh Holloway and alongside Casper Van Dien and Agnes Bruckner in the supernatural thriller The Pact, which débuted at the 2012 Sundance Film Festival and has been picked up for distribution.

 Starting with the second season of The CW's superhero TV series Arrow, Lotz appeared as Sara Lance, a character believed dead who returns as a costumed vigilante known as The Canary.
 Lotz reprised her role as Lance in the spin-off series Legends of Tomorrow.
 As part of the greater Arrowverse, Lotz also appeared as Sara Lance on The Flash, Supergirl, and Batwoman.
 She would go on to make her directorial debut in Legends of Tomorrow's fifth-season episode "Mortal Khanbat".

 She played the lead role in the science fiction film The Machine, which had its UK release on March 21, 2014, and had its US release on April 25, 2014.
 In May 2014, she reprised her role as Stephanie in the seventh season of Mad Men.
 She also played Dr. Emily McTier in the film 400 Days, along with her Legends of Tomorrow co-star Brandon Routh, in 2016.

 In 2024, Lotz portrayed Kaitlin Armstrong in the Lifetime film Yoga Teacher Killer: The Kaitlin Armstrong Story which was based on the Murder of Moriah Wilson.

 Martial arts

 Lotz is a martial artist, training in Taekwondo, Wushu, Krav Maga, Arnis and Muay Thai.
 She is also a practitioner of parkour and tricking.

 Personal life

-Lotz announced at Starfury Events: Ultimates Crisis, a fan convention in the U.K., that she and Kyle Schmid were engaged on May 2022.
+Lotz announced at Starfury Events: Ultimates Crisis, a fan convention in the U.K., that she and Kyle Schmid were engaged in May 2022.
 The two married in 2023 in Colombia.
 In April 2024, Lotz announced that she was pregnant with the couple's first child.
 In September 2024, they announced the birth of their daughter.
 On August 18, 2025, Lotz announced on her Instagram that she and her husband Kyle Schmid are expecting another child together.
+On February 20, 2026, she gave birth to their son.